canonical/data-science-stack/docs/explanation/dss-arch.rst

 Storage
 ^^^^^^^

-DSS expects a default `storage class <https://kubernetes.io/docs/concepts/storage/storage-classes/>`_ in the Kubernetes deployment, which is used to persist Jupyter Notebooks and MLflow artifacts.
+DSS expects a default `storage class <https://kubernetes.io/docs/concepts/storage/storage-classes/>`_ in the Kubernetes deployment, which is used to persist Jupyter Notebooks and MLflow artefacts.
 In Canonical K8s, a local storage class should be configured to provision Kubernetes' *PersistentVolumeClaims* (`PVCs <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`_).

 A shared PVC is used across all Jupyter Notebooks to share and persist data.
-MLflow also uses its dedicated PVC to store the logged artifacts.
+MLflow also uses its dedicated PVC to store the logged artefacts.
 This is the DSS default storage configuration and cannot be altered.

 This choice ensures that all storage is backed up on the host machine in the event of cluster restarts.